adulau/rss-tools/README.md

 ### rssfind

-[rssfind.py](https://github.com/adulau/rss-tools/blob/master/bin/rsscluster.py) is a simple script for discovering RSS or Atom feeds from a URL.
-It returns an array in JSON format of all the potential feeds discovered.
+[rssfind.py](https://github.com/adulau/rss-tools/blob/master/bin/rsscluster.py) is a simple script designed to discover RSS or Atom feeds from a given URL.

+It employs two techniques:

+- The first involves searching for direct link references to the feed within the HTML page.
+- The second uses a brute-force approach, trying a series of known paths for feeds to determine if they are valid RSS or Atom feeds.

+The script returns an array in JSON format containing all the potential feeds it discovers.

 ~~~shell
 Usage: Find RSS or Atom feeds from an URL